newtonkwan/newtonkwan.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-Hi, I'm Newton!
-I am a Software Engineer working on AI for drug discovery at GSK (formerly known as GlaxoSmithKline).
+I am a Software Engineer working on [AI/ML](https://gsk.ai/) for drug discovery at [GSK](https://www.gsk.com/en-gb/).
 Previously, I was a Software Engineer on the Analytics team at Zume.
-I received my Masters in Machine Learning at the University College London (UCL) under the supervision of Tim Rocktäschel and Jakob Foerster, where I studied reinforcement learning for social dilemmas.
-As an undergraduate, I was a member of the Duke Neutrino and Cosmology Group and Duke ATLAS and the Musical Director for Something Borrowed Something Blue, and  - in another life - a bassoonist in the Stephen Paulson Bassoon Studio at the San Francisco Conservatory of Music.
-I became interested in artificial intelligence in 2018, when I received my Bachelors of Science from the Department of Physics at Duke University under the supervision of Kate Scholberg and Alexander Hartemink.
+I received my Masters in Machine Learning at the [University College London](https://www.ucl.ac.uk/) under the supervision of [Tim Rocktäschel](https://rockt.ai/) and [Jakob Foerster](https://www.jakobfoerster.com/) as a member of [UCL DARK](https://ucldark.com/), where I studied deep reinforcement learning.
+As an undergraduate, I was a member of the [Duke Neutrino and Cosmology Group](http://neutrino.phy.duke.edu/) and [Duke ATLAS](http://atlas.phy.duke.edu/), the Musical Director for [Something Borrowed Something Blue](https://www.dukesbsb.com/), and  - in another life - a bassoonist in the [Stephen Paulson](https://www.sfsymphony.org/Data/Event-Data/Artists/P/Stephen-Paulson) Bassoon Studio at the [San Francisco Conservatory of Music](https://sfcm.edu/).
+I became interested in artificial intelligence in 2018, when I received my Bachelors of Science from the [Department of Physics](https://physics.duke.edu/) at [Duke University](https://duke.edu/) under the supervision of [Kate Scholberg](https://scholars.duke.edu/person/schol) and [Alexander Hartemink](https://users.cs.duke.edu/~amink/).

 Like my background, my interests are broad.
 Current high level projects include: